sekocha/pypolymlp/README.md

 ### Calculations using polynomial MLP
 In version 0.8.0 or earlier, polymlp files are generated in a plain text format as `polymlp.lammps`.
 Starting from version 0.9.0, the files are generated in YAML format as `polymlp.yaml`.
-Both formats are supported by the following command-line interface and the Python API.
+Both formats are supported by the command-line interface and the Python API.
+The following calculations can be performed using **pypolymlp** with the polynomial MLP files `polymlp.yaml` or `polymlp.lammps`.

 - [Energy, forces, stress tensor](docs/calc_property.md)
 - [Equation of states](docs/calc_eos.md)